 Autism Spectrum and PDA

-We have adopted a neurodivergent affirming stance when it comes to discussing the treatment of autism.
+We take a neurodivergent affirming stance when it comes to discussing the treatment of autism.
 We see autism as reflecting a brain type that is hardly “less than.”
 Rather, we recognize that autistic individuals are disproportinately responsible for some of the most important innovations that our society enjoys.
 Autistic individuals bring a capacity to perceive elements that “neurotypicals” might miss, whether related to social justice, patterns in the environment, creativity, or sensory experiences.
 At the same time, autism is associated with relatively high rates of seeking mental health services.
 Autism is linked to genuine mental health vulnerabilities.
 Autistic individuals are suspectible to anxiety, depression, emotion dysregulation, and behavior dysregulation.
 There are aspects to our environment than can create undue stress for persons with autism.*

 As with most issues that we work with at CATS, we value parent/ caregiver involvement when it comes to building mental health resilience.
 It’s also common for us to need to address supports at school so that the child or teen is better understood by their education team and can certain accommodations.
 Many of our evidence-based approaches for addressing issues such as emotion dysregulation and behavior issues have been shown to be applicable and effective when autism is in the picture.